 If you were hoping for this game's NPCs to be more flexible than that, and for what you say or do to change their habits, I'm sad to say, and can confirm as I've tried to do so myself even before the NPC editing tools were put in game;

-There is no way, and I mean absolutely none, to modify the habits of a NPC from their usual scheduling using dialogue alone, they'll just keep doing what they do whatever you tell them or convince them to do, with the only exception of following you, gossiping, trying to arrest or murder you, and inviting Mirel to live with you.
+There is no way, and I mean absolutely none, to modify the habits of a NPC from their usual scheduling using dialogue alone, they'll just keep doing what they do whatever you tell them or convince them to do, with the only exception being; following you, gossiping, their 'Address player tendency' ratio triggering when they see you, building something for you, calling for Darian, Darian trying to arrest or Accacia trying to murder you, Gareth unlocking the shed and finally inviting Mirel to live with you.
 And even that has its limits; for instance if you were to try and convince Mirel to follow you while her activity dictates that she must return to Thalassar, some invisible voice will force her AI to comply and cut off the conversation before returning to her usual programming.
 It isn't as elaborate as what you might expect.

 It's quite easy to set up, just launch a game with the coordinate sampling tool on (which is in the editor), use that tool by going into your menu in game to find positions of where you want them to go, write all the positions you want for them to hang at down in a notepad, then return to their NPC edit menu and set a possible routine in the NPC editing tool; give NPC A a target position somewhere in town like chairs in the tavern or some place in town, make them face eachother, say that that the activity of NPC A is 'Is hanging around with NPC B', and NPC B 'Is hanging around with NPC A' with their Visible activity being 'Sitting at the table with their friend' or 'loitering with their friend', after you've done that, check either 'random walk' or 'patrol' in the options under that and the AI will do the rest.
 Honestly you don't need the AI to set that up, you could simply add it to their Lua script as such;